-When IKEA first reached out to me and asked me to share some tips for better mornings and smoother evenings as part of their First :59 program, I jumped for joy.
-And then I laughed and laughed and laughed.
+When my friend first reached out to me and asked me to share some tips for better mornings, I laughed and laughed and laughed.

 Mainly because our mornings used to be total disasters.
 In fact, people would have used me as an example of what NOT to do – not ask me for advice on making mornings smoother.